microsoftgraph/python-sample-console-app/README.md

 ![device flow](images/deviceflow.png)

-The device flow implementation in the sample app can be found in the ```device_flow_auth()``` function of [helpers.py](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py).
-They key concept for device flow is that our app gets a _user code_ and shows it to the user, and that code must be entered on the _authorization URL_ page before it expires.
-When we call ADAL's ```acquire_token_with_device_code()``` method, it begins polling to check whether the code has been entered, and if the code is entered and the user consents to the requested permissions, an access token is returned.
+The ```device_flow_auth()``` function of [helpers.py](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py) handles the authentication details.
+First, [the app calls ADAL's acquire_user_code() method](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py#L39-L40) to get a _user code_.
+This code is [displayed on the console](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py#L42-L50), and that code must be entered on the _authorization URL_ page before it expires.
+While waiting for this to happen, the app [calls ADAL's acquire_token_with_device_code() method](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py#L52-L54), which begins polling to check whether the code has been entered.
+When the code is entered and the user consents to the requested permissions, an access token is returned.
+The app then [creates a Requests session and stores the access token in the session's Authorization header](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py#L58-L61), where it will be sent with calls to Microsoft Graph via the session's HTTP verb methods such as ```get()``` or ```put()```.

 This sample doesn't use a **refresh token**, but it's easy to obtain a refresh token if you'd like to provide your users with a "remember me" experience that doesn't require logging in every time they run your app.
 To get a refresh token, register the application with ```offline_access``` permission, and then you'll receive a refresh token which you can use with ADAL's [acquire_token_with_refresh_token](https://github.com/AzureAD/azure-activedirectory-library-for-python/blob/dev/sample/refresh_token_sample.py#L47-L69) method to refresh a Graph access token.

 ## Helper functions

-Several helper functions in [helpers.py](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py) provide simple wrappers for common Graph operations, and provide examples of how to make authenticated Graph requests.
-These functions can be used with any auth library &mdash; the only requirement is that there is a valid Graph access token stored in the default HTTP headers of the session.
-The  ```device_flow_session()``` function handles as explained below.
+Several helper functions in [helpers.py](https://github.com/microsoftgraph/python-sample-console-app/blob/master/helpers.py) provide simple wrappers for common Graph operations, and provide examples of how to make authenticated Graph requests via the methods of the session object.
+These helper functions can be used with any auth library &mdash; the only requirement is that the session object has a valid Graph access token stored in its ```Authorization``` header.

 ### api_endpoint(url)